-Our Micah House is home for 15 to 20 boys from the streets of Tegucigalpa or high-risk families.
+Our Micah House is home for 15 to 20 boys from the streets or high-risk families.
 The boys generally range in age from 11-20.
 They are all either part of the Micah home-schooling program or enrolled in a local high school and are involved in organized sports and other extra-curricular activities.

 The Micah Tech program currently involves daily classes in welding and carpentry at the Micah House for Micah Project residents and a group of teenage boys from the neighboring community.

-After completing high school, Micah boys have gone on to graduate from universities such as Missouri Baptist University, University of Houston, Zamorano University (Honduras), Universidad Latina (Costa Rica), Universidad Jose Cecilio del Valle (Honduras), and Ceutec (Honduras), and have attended Youth With a Mission training programs in Guatemala, Costa Rica, Argentina and Switzerland.
+After completing high school, Micah boys have gone on to graduate from universities such as Missouri Baptist University, the University of Houston, Zamorano University (Honduras), Universidad Latina (Costa Rica), Universidad Jose Cecilio del Valle (Honduras), and Ceutec (Honduras) and have attended "Youth With a Mission" training programs in Guatemala, Costa Rica, Argentina, Chile, Spain and Switzerland.

 The Micah Project has a combination of Honduran and international missionaries staffing our programs.
 Their commitment to the life-long discipleship of these young men is what makes our ministry a family.
 Many of the guys who have moved to independent-living stay connected to the Micah Family, often providing mentorship and encouragement to the current residents of our homes.